 ALS, medically referred to as Amyotrophic Lateral Sclerosis, is a progressive, neurological disease.
 It typically develops in the hand, feet, and extremities before progressing to the central part of the body.
 Those who develop ALS typically begin by noticing a challenge with walking, as they may frequently trip or lose their balance.
 It is also common to notice frequent muscle cramps or weakness in the hands or legs.
 As ALS progresses throughout the body, it can affect the way in which someone walks, uses their extremities, speaks, swallows, and even breathes.

 There is unfortunately no cure for ALS, but the goal of our rehabilitative team is to help maintain function and independence for as long as possible.
 We also focus on preventing secondary complications (such as fall-related injuries) by providing information for safety and adaptation when using assistive devices.
 As the disease progresses, our physical therapists can recommend adaptive equipment, such as canes, walkers, wheelchairs, braces, and other devices.

 Contact us today:

 At Middlesex Rehabilitation & Sports Injury Center, our physical therapists work closely with neurological experts to provide the best treatment possible for our patients.
-If you are suffering from a neurological condition that is limiting you from living the life you want to live, don’t hesitate to contact our Perth Amboy, NJ physical therapy office today.
+If you are suffering from a neurological condition that is limiting you from living the life you want to live, don’t hesitate to contact our Hopelawn and Perth Amboy, NJ physical therapy office today.
 Request an appointment to meet with one of our dedicated physical therapists and find out how we can best manage your symptoms and help you reach your physical goals.
 Don’t suffer in silence – find relief today.